-Essentially I had 4 wooden planters that were ~3 feet long made that were dropped into any of 20 brick lined holes in the ground.
+Essentially I had 4 wooden planters with hedges that were ~3 feet long that were dropped into any of 20 brick lined holes in the ground.
 (They looked 'a bit like this picture'.
 Please excuse my poor 15 minute job of rendering this in photoshop with my limited skills.)

 Also, I had 16 planters with just grass and dirt in them.
 These I put in the other 16 holes.
 The planters were carefully made to be identical and they fit flush with the ground.